onefact/handbook.payless.health/pages/finding-a-therapist.md

 ## Starting your search

 Do a general google search of therapists in your area.
 [Psychology Today](https://www.psychologytoday.com/us/therapists) offers a search tool to narrow down based on modality and if they offer telehealth, etc. It is not extensive.
 Usually, you can request a list of providers in your network from your health insurance provider.
-I may have further guidance about resources for finding a mental health professional in your region.

 ## Making your first call